Peter B. Rutledge

-Peter Bowman "Bo" Rutledge is the Dean and the Herman E. Talmadge Chair of Law at the University of Georgia School of Law in Athens, Georgia.
-An American attorney, academic and a specialist in international business transactions, international dispute resolution, litigation, arbitration, and the U.S. Supreme Court, he served as a law clerk for Associate U.S. Supreme Court Justice Clarence Thomas in 1998.
+Peter Bowman "Bo" Rutledge is an American legal scholar.
+He is the Herman E. Talmadge Chair of Law and the former dean of the University of Georgia School of Law.
+An attorney, academic, and a specialist in international business transactions, international dispute resolution, litigation, arbitration, and the U.S. Supreme Court, he served as a law clerk for Associate U.S. Supreme Court Justice Clarence Thomas in 1998.

 Professional career

 Rutledge received his undergraduate degree, magna cum laude and Phi Beta Kappa, from Harvard University and an M.Litt. in Applied Ethics from the University of Aberdeen on a Rotary International Ambassadorial Scholarship.
 He earned his J.D. degree with high honors from the University of Chicago Law School, where he was the Tony Patiño Scholar, served as Executive Editor of the University of Chicago Law Review, and was inducted into the Order of the Coif.
 He clerked for renowned feeder judge U.S. Court of Appeals Judge J. Harvie Wilkinson III in 1997.
 After clerking with Supreme Court Justice Thomas, Rutledge practiced law as an attorney at Wilmer Cutler Pickering Hale and Dorr and Freshfields Bruckhaus Deringer.
 While in practice he wrote and filed over thirty briefs and petitions in the Supreme Court of the United States, as well as over thirty-five briefs in federal appellate courts and state supreme courts, for corporations, industry associations, and individuals.
 In 2008, the United States Supreme Court appointed Rutledge as amicus curiae to brief and argue the case before the U. S. Supreme Court of Irrizary v.
 United States.
 He subsequently won the case, joining the ranks of a select few advocates who have successfully defended a judgment below when the government refused to do so.
 He also joined the John McCain's 2008 presidential campaign as a judicial advisory committee member.